ordina-jworks/ordina-jworks.github.io/_posts/2018-10-12-kafka-stream-introduction.md

 Just set `processing.guarantee` to `exactly_once`with the default being `at_least_once`.

 ### DSL
-Kafka Streams provides a [Domain Specific Language](https://kafka.apache.org/20/documentation/streams/developer-guide/dsl-api.html) which is recommended for most users, especially beginners.
+Kafka Streams provides a [Domain Specific Language](https://kafka.apache.org/20/documentation/streams/developer-guide/dsl-api.html){:target="_blank" rel="noopener noreferrer"} which is recommended for most users, especially beginners.

 - KStream: a KStream is created from a specified Kafka input topic and interprets the data as a record stream.
     It will only receive records of a subset of the topic partitions.